seevik2580/ethereum-wallet-recovery/README.md

 ## python modules to require: pbkdf2 rlp ethereum joblib
-`sudo pip install pbkdf2 rlp ethereum joblib`
+`sudo pip install pbkdf2 rlp ethereum joblib` you will get error because some libs are not supported for python 2.7 anymore just 3.5+ but you can use oldest version of those libs.
+## fixing modules
+`sudo apt-get install pandoc`
+`sudo pip install setuptools --upgrade`
+`sudo pip install joblib`
+`sudo pip install pypandoc`
+`sudo pip install markdown`
+`sudo pip install rlp==0.6.0`
+`sudo pip install ethereum==2.1.5`

 ## usage:
 every print and option in czech language, maybe in future i will translate it to english.